Julia Fortmeyer: Abortion methods

+Scriptures about her

 Author L.U.
 Reavis later recounted that prosecutor Colonel Normile had unsuccessfully sought to prove that Fortmeyer had burned a baby alive.
 During the trial, Normile argued for both murder in the first degree or manslaughter in the second.
 A transcript of the trial was published in 1875 by Barclay & Company of Philadelphia.

 In 1899, a St Louis newspaper compared Fortmeyer to another abortionist, Henrietta Bamberger, who had been arrested under similar circumstances.
 The paper reported that Fortmeyer had "killed infants and burned their bodies in a cook stove."